david-morton/arduino-can-plus-boost-control/README.md

-# NOTE: This project is WIP ... readme content to follow

 # Project Purpose & Description
 - This project contains code for two Arduino R4's.
 The 'master' lives in the rear of the vehicle and is essentially the brains of the solution.
 The 'slave' is in the front of the vehicle and is the muscle, handling sensor readings and controlling boost solenoids.